soul9/gofast/README.md

 Solutions
 =========

-Create a cooperative peer to peer distributed network not only to stora file data, but also to be able to communicate, creating a trust-based peer-to-peer social network, that can be used to distribute anything, from streaming media to messaging, and entire directory structures.
+Create a cooperative peer to peer distributed network not only to stora file data, but also to be able to communicate, creating a trust-based peer-to-peer social network, that can be used to distribute anything, from streaming media to messaging, services (running processes), and entire directory structures.
 Encryption will be mandatory, no exception.
 Data stored on disk will be encrypted using strong block-encryption methods (like GPG), and communications will be encrypted using strong streaming encryption methods (like RSA), with connections multiplexed to several encrypted streams with different keys (and possibly different encryption protocols), each stream's keys will be changed frequently through a different stream.
 This is so that even if a stream is stored in it's entirety, and one key cracked, the attacker has only acces to a small portion of the communication that has no meaning in itself.
 We know of the overhead of this encryption scheme, but we argue that since most bandwidth and cpu power is wasted anyways, it's not really a big issue.

 The goal is to replace the following protocols among others:
   * SMTP